preaudc/tech-articles/SparkGoodPractices.md

 ## About the author

-Christophe Préaud is Lead data engineer & technical referent in the data-platform team at Kelkoo Group.
+Christophe Préaud is data architect at [Verkor](https://verkor.com).

 You can connect with him on [LinkedIn](https://www.linkedin.com/in/christophe-pr%C3%A9aud-184023155).